weibb123/Engineering-on-Google-Cloud/README.md

 - attributes cannot depend on subset of the key(multiple IDs), must depend on entirety of key

 #### Webserver
-To build our webserver.py, we use requests.get to acquire informations and store in our Google Cloud SQL base by making connection using crendentials.
+To build our webserver.py, we use requests.get to acquire informations and store in our Google Cloud SQL base by making connection using credentials.

 #### Data Analysis